 I attached this more developed version to a Tweet during a #patientchat to illustrate how I like to communicate.
 The very positive response that I received from both patients and doctors was very gratifying.
 There were a number of requests for the template I used.
 I have therefore removed the text that was specific to my case and saved the file in both the original Keynote format and a Powerpoint format.

 If you click on the links at the bottom of this post you will be able to download the appropriate file.
 Please feel free to use them however you wish.
 I hope you find it useful and would be grateful if you could credit me if you use it.

 Here’s the version of the diagram taking the story up to April 2021

 …and at one point someone set me the challenge of making an interactive version.
 Taking the initial, simple diagram I added more “nodes” that when clicked would open up the relevant documents or test results.

 The link below will take you to a web based version, although it has not been updated for a while.
 It was not too difficult to set up but needed a knowledge of “mapping”.
 The most time consuming part was redacting personal details from the documents.

-…and then taking it to its logical conclusion, and with thanks to the example set by @MightyCasey, here’s a temporary QR tattoo.
+…and then taking it to its logical conclusion, and with thanks to the example set by @MightyCasey, who sadly passed away earlier in 2023, here’s a temporary QR tattoo.
 It does work.
 Try pointing your smartphone at it.